hliang1025/past-assignment/README.md

 <br/>
 RayTracer: See detailed description.<br/>
 <br/>
 Computer Vision Project: This project, written in Matlab, accomplishes image filtering and hough trasnform.
-See detailed descriotion for more information.<br/>
+See detailed description for more information.<br/>